Meats and Sausages

 The disadvantages of making sausages from fish:

-• To improve texture fish need to be combined with pork fat, vegetable oil, other meats and fillers like starch, soy protein concentrate or carrageenan.
+- To improve texture, fish must be combined with pork fat, vegetable oil, other meats, and fillers like starch, soy protein concentrate, or rice.

-• The final flavor tends to remain fishy even when other meats are added.
+- The final flavor remains fishy even when adding other meats.

-When the World War II ended in 1945, the big fishing company, Nippon Suisan Company, researched the manufacture of fish sausage and ham from whale meat from the Antarctic Ocean and fish catches in the East China Sea.
-Availability of better sausage casings, more scientific literature on the subject and the increasing popularity of bread, were the key to success.
+When World War II ended in 1945, the big fishing company, Nippon Suisan Company, researched the manufacture of fish sausage and ham from whale meat from the Antarctic Ocean and fish catches in the East China Sea.
+The availability of better casings, more scientific literature on the subject, and the increasing popularity of bread were the keys to success.
 Since 1953, the manufacture of fish sausage and ham has become a big business.
-Some factories produce 500,000 sausages a day at 130 g (4.5 oz) a piece, however, most sausage producing plants are owned by large companies which catch whale, tuna, and other fish from their own ships.
-Fish sausage and fish ham manufacturing is such a big business that in 1962 Japan has adopted quality standards for making these products.
+Some factories produce 500,000 sausages a day at 130 g (4.5 oz) a piece, however, most sausage plants are owned by large companies that catch whales, tuna, and other fish from their ships.
+Fish sausage and fish ham manufacturing is such a big business that in 1962, Japan adopted quality standards for making these products.
 Japanese sausages are finely emulsified.

-In Europe, other countries, for example Poland, have also showed interest in utilizing less popular fish species for manufacture of fish sausages.
-It was discovered that a sausage of good quality was made when in addition to fish pork, beef, eggs and starch were included in a recipe.
+In Europe, many countries, for example, Poland, have also shown interest in utilizing less popular fish species to manufacture fish sausages.
+It was discovered that a sausage of good quality was made when, in addition to fish, pork, beef, eggs, and starch were included in a recipe.

 There are three types of products made from fish:

-Fish sausage manufacturing follows the general steps which are employed in making emulsified cooked sausages.
+Fish sausage manufacturing follows the general steps of making emulsified cooked sausages.

 Fish Sausage Manufacturing Process

-A hobbyist will process a few fish at the time and fillets and fish trimmings will be relatively clean.
+A hobbyist will process a few fish, so fillets and trimmings will be relatively clean.
 Processes like soaking and pressing or draining may be avoided altogether.

 A general example of a fish sausage follows below: